Sod Calculator

 Frequently Asked Questions

-When should I apply fertilizer to new sod?
+When can I walk on new sod?

-When is the best time of year to lay sod?
+What is the best time of year to lay sod?

 Authoritative References & Standards: